Isis (song): Live performances

 Dylan did an up-tempo live version of the song with the Rolling Thunder Revue in 1975.
-A performance taped on this tour on December 4, 1975 was included in the 1978 film Renaldo and Clara, and released in video form in 2002 on a bonus DVD accompanying the initial release of The Bootleg Series Vol. 5: Bob Dylan Live 1975, The Rolling Thunder Revue.
+A performance taped on this tour on December 4, 1975, was included in the 1978 film Renaldo and Clara, and released in video form in 2002 on a bonus DVD accompanying the initial release of The Bootleg Series Vol. 5: Bob Dylan Live 1975, The Rolling Thunder Revue.
 The audio recording of this performance had been released on the 1978 promotional EP 4 Songs from "Renaldo and Clara" and the 1985 compilation album Biograph.
 Dylan is heard introducing the piece as "a song about marriage," and adds "This one's for Leonard, if you're still here!" referring to Leonard Cohen (the performance was recorded in Montreal, Cohen's birthplace).
 Another live version of the song, recorded on a tour date the previous month, appeared in audio format only on The Bootleg Series Vol. 5.
 In 2019, these two performances and four other live renditions of the song from the 1975 tour were released on the box set The Rolling Thunder Revue: The 1975 Live Recordings, along with two full-length rehearsals.

-According to Dylan's official website, Dylan has played "Isis" live 46 times, as of August 2020, with all performances in 1975 and 1976.
+According to Dylan's official website, as of August 2020 Dylan has played "Isis" live 46 times.
+All performances were in 1975 and 1976.